 Every student is assigned to a first and second year advisor when they enroll at Loyola.
 This person can help the student with planning their course schedule, registration, selecting a major, and other academic and non-academic concerns.
 If the student enrolls in a major under the College of Arts and Sciences they are then assigned to a CAS advisor for help during their 3rd and subsequent years until they graduate.
 This advisor can help with many of the same things as the first and second year advisor but also has more specialized information available about specific majors.
 They will also help the student to ensure that they will meet all of the graduation requirements from the university, college, and their major(s) and minor(s).

 In addition, if the student declares a psychology major they can request a Psychology Faculty Advisor.
+This happens during PSYC 201 Psychology Advising and Career Development, but if the student would like to get an advsior before then please fill out the form found here.
 This faculty member will meet with you, go over course requirements, departmental activities, special courses, career opportunities, etc., and answer any questions that you might have.
 Please know that it is your responsibility to contact your advisor who will work with you on an "as needed" basis for the rest of your stay at Loyola.

-You can always see who your advisors are by checking Locus.
+You can always see who your advisors are by checking LOCUS.
+Look under the Academic Progress Tile and click Advisors.